-These low-carb and keto chipotle mexi-burgers, adapted from America's Test Kitchen (Tex-Mex Cheeseburgers), are big on flavor and texture and will not disappoint if you love Mexican-inspired food.
+These keto chipotle mexi-burgers, adapted from America's Test Kitchen (Tex-Mex Cheeseburgers), are big on flavor and texture and will not disappoint if you love Mexican-inspired food.
 Of all the burgers we grill in the summertime, these chipotle mexi-burgers are definitely one of our favorites.

-These minimal-fuss burgers are a quick and easy weeknight meal, too.
+These spicy burgers are a quick and easy weeknight meal, too.
 To make, simply season ground beef with minced chipotle peppers in adobo sauce, ground cumin, and salt and pepper, and then form the seasoned beef into patties.
 Once on the grill, our burgers typically finish in about 8 or so minutes (depends on how well done you like them).
 During the last minute of grilling, add the sliced cheddar cheese, so it becomes melted and gooey.
 We love serving the patties on a bed a crunchy iceberg lettuce and topping with avocado slices and salsa.
 But, you can customize the toppings however you like!

 The most important part to getting grilled burgers to turn out right is by following tips and tricks of experts.
 We've compiled top tips and tricks from America's Test Kitchen and Bobby Flay, one of the best burger chefs in America.
 Be sure to check out these tips before starting!

 These simple-to-make chipotle burgers include just 7 ingredients!